 And, it’s easier than you think.
 BuzzFeed has a community section where it publishes crowdsourced stories from users.

-The best part is that BuzzFeed pushes the good stories from the community.
-It promotes the stories through its social media accounts and puts them on the homepage.
+The best part is that BuzzFeed pushes the good stories and great content from the community.
+It promotes the stories through its social channels and puts them on the homepage.

 Just make sure you tick the “Suggest For Community Feature” before publishing your post.
 You can submit 1 post/day with the request to get featured.

-But can this BuzzFeed community publishing feature help your brand?
+But can this BuzzFeed community publishing feature help your brand grow, reach your target audience and improve lead generation?

 Companies like HarperCollins used it as a part of their marketing strategy.